cpageler93/hello_djinni/README.md

 ### FINISHED

-Now your app should run and show the iniital String response 'Hello Djinni' and the init response '1'
+Now your app should run and show the initial String response 'Hello Djinni', the init response '1' and the addition response '5'.

 ## When the interface changes